mrgnhnt96/import_ozempic/README.md

 ### `exclude`

 A list of file paths or glob patterns to exclude from processing.
-Can be a string or list of strings.
+Think of these as the files that are already at their ideal weight!

 **Example:**